divay0407/PowerBI-Dashboard/README.md

-This is a reliance salas dashboard on PowerBI
+ Reliance sales dashboard on PowerBI